Evercore ISI Downgrade The New York Times Company [NYT]. What else is Wall St. saying?

-The New York Times Company [NYSE: NYT] gained 0.99% on the last trading session, reaching $36.78 price per share at the time.
-The New York Times Company represents 166.55 million in outstanding shares, while the company has a total market value of $6.07 billion with the latest information.
-NYT stock price has been found in the range of $35.99 to $36.96.
+The New York Times Company [NYSE: NYT] closed the trading session at $38.18 on 05/21/20.
+The day’s price range saw the stock hit a low of $36.11, while the highest price level was $38.28.
+The stocks have a year to date performance of 18.68 percent and weekly performance of 4.83 percent.
+The stock has been moved at 20.14 percent over the last six months.
+The stock has performed 29.86 percent around the most recent 30 days and changed -2.63 percent over the most recent 3-months.

-If compared to the average trading volume of 1.78M shares, NYT reached a trading volume of 2543484 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.82M shares, NYT reached to a volume of 1838854 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about The New York Times Company [NYT]:
+Here’s what leading stock market gurus have to say about The New York Times Company [NYT]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NYT shares is $32.40 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NYT stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.